Heading to the airport with kids? This post is for you!

 And don’t forget to read Flying with kids – Part Two: On the plane

 I’d love to hear your thoughts!
-Leave a comment bellow and tell me what parenting tips and hacks work for you and your kiddos at the airport.
+Leave a comment bellow and tell me what parenting tips and hacks worked best for surviving at the airport with kids.